gharam37/rails-docker/README.md

     source 'https://rubygems.org'
     gem 'rails', '~>6.1.0'
     ```
-* Use `touch Gemfile.lock` to create an empty lockfile, needed for the docker build to work correctly
+* Use `touch Gemfile.lock` to create an empty lockfile, needed for the Docker build to work correctly
 * Create the rails app with `docker-compose run --no-deps web rails new . --force --database=postgresql --skip-test`
 * Use `sudo chown -R $USER:$USER .` to fix user ownership of the created files
 * Set up database connection in `./config/database.yml`